 4.1.1 Schematic of a 3C-SiC unit cell.
 This structure is known as the 'zinc-blende' structure.
 The red spheres are the carbon atoms, the larger ones the silicon.
 In blue, orange and green it is possible to distinguish the first, second and third neighbor distance in the cubic cell.
-4.1.2 7.1.2 orientation, the large and small spheres in each bi-layer denote a silicon and carbon atom, respectively An orthogonal unit cell (white solid lines) viewed from the top for graphite.
-The carbons (circles) in 4.2.1 the A (B) planes are shown in dark (light) gray circles46 Si vacancy 3D representation 4.3.1 $\beta$ -vacancy in graphite (coplanar class) and cross-layer V <math>\alpha\beta</math> vacancy (cross-layer class) 2D 4.3.2 representation48 Configurations of Si interstitials in SiC (in yellow Si and in grey C atoms).
+412 Schematic representation of the stacking order of 3C-SiC (cubic stacking).
+3C-SiC is one of the extremes of the SiC polytypes, and is the only cubic polytype.
+Miller indices are given to show the 7.1.2 orientation, the large and small spheres in each bi-layer denote a silicon and carbon atom, respectively An orthogonal unit cell (white solid lines) viewed from the top for graphite.
+The carbons (circles) in 4.2.1 the A (B) planes are shown in dark (light) gray circles46 Si vacancy 3D representation 4.3.1 β -vacancy in graphite (coplanar class) and cross-layer V ^{$\alpha\beta$} vacancy (cross-layer class) 2D 4.3.2 representation48 Configurations of Si interstitials in SiC (in yellow Si and in grey C atoms).
 Interstitials Si atoms are 4.3.3 represented as orange spheres Configurations of C interstitials in SiC (in yellow Si and in grey C atoms).
 Interstitials C atoms are 4.3.4 represented as green spheres Interstitial atoms in graphite: the spiro interstitial and Y-lid transition state.
-The prismatic types of 4.3.5 interstitials have been seen to be, in literature, the most unstable forms, changing shape, directions and bonding after relaxation Grafted interstitial defect in graphite 4.3.6 4.3.7 β-split interstitial defect in graphite 51 Canted interstitial defect in graphite 120 Cancer interstitian detect in graphine
+The prismatic types of 4.3.5 interstitials have been seen to be, in literature, the most unstable forms, changing shape, directions and bonding after relaxation Grafted interstitial defect in graphite 4.3.6 4 3 7 β-split interstitial defect in graphite 51 Control interstitial defect in graphite 57 120 Cancer interstitian detect in graphine

 5.2.1 Electronic and nuclear stopping power for Si-PKA atom in function of PKA kinetic energy.
-On right-hand picture it is represented the evolution of the electronic and nuclear stopping power for 5.2.2 $1 \text{keV} < E_k < 100 \text{ keV}.$ 59 Electronic and nuclear stopping power for C-PKA atom in function of PKA kinetic energy.
-On right- hand picture it is represented the evolution of the electronic and nuclear stopping power for 1keV 5.2.3 $< E_k < 100 \text{ keV}.$ B) Velocity of the C-PKA atom in Ang/ps in function of the kinetic energy.
+On right-hand picture it is represented the evolution of the electronic and nuclear stopping power for 5.2.2 $1 \text{keV} < E_k < 100 \text{ keV}$ hand picture it is represented the evolution of the electronic and nuclear stopping power for 1keV $(D - 1)$ 5.2.3 $< E_k < 100 \text{ keV}.$ B) Velocity of the C-PKA atom in Ang/ps in function of the kinetic energy.
 As it is possible to see from the picture the tendency of the curve can be approximated with a linear regression as $y=0.0038 \cdot x$ 5.3.1 The final defect states of at 5keV (a), at 10 keV (b) and a 50 keV (c) and 100 keV (d) cascade in SiC from which can be clearly seen the transition from a single pocket of atomic displacements to multiple subcascades